 - improving delivery of children’s speech and language services

-Together, these changes will update Ontario's child care and early years system, better support parents across the province, and ensure that our children have the best possible start in life.
+These changes will update Ontario’s child care and early years system, better support parents across the province, and ensure that our children have the best possible start in life.

 This approach has been developed from numerous consultations with parents and stakeholders over the last few years.

 The Child Care and Early Years Act, 2014 (CCEYA)

 On August 31, 2015, the Child Care and Early Years Act, 2014 (CCEYA) came into effect.
 This new legislation replaced the outdated Day Nurseries Act.

 There are two regulations made under the CCEYA:

 The Ministry of Education also amended the following regulation under the Education Act:

 - Ontario Regulation 221/11 – Extended Day and Third-Party Programs

 - Ontario Regulation 306 – Special Education Programs and Services